k0nserv/hugotunius.se/_posts/2018-07-13-yubikey-ssh-authentication.md

 The YubiKey contains both a SSH key pair and a PGP master key that can be used for sining.
 You can turn on signing for git commmits by finding your key id with `gpg --list-secret-keys --keyid-format LONG` and looking for the id after `rsa2048/XXXXXXXXX` then run `git config --global user.signingkey <key-id>`.
 Now you can sign commits with `git commit -S` or if you want all commits to be signed set `git config --global commit.gpgSign true`.
 To ensure GitHub recognises your commits as signed you need to add the output of `gpg --armor --export <key-id>` to your [GitHub Settings](https://github.com/settings/keys).

+## Uploading the key to key servers

+The public key cannot be extracted from the Yubikey so you need to ensure you can still access it later.
+You can export it as above and keep that armored version around or better yet upload the key to a key server with `gpg --send-keys <key-id>`.
+This way you can just download the public key from the network of key servers on a new computer and insert your Yubikey with the matching private key.

 ## Final notes

 The details of this setup are available in my dotfiles repository in these three commits: